 Pharmacy Museum

-Between Bairro Alto and Bica, just up from the Santa Catarina (Adamastor) viewpoint, there’ s a museum that may go unnoticed, but which preserves the history of our health.
+Between Bairro Alto and Bica, just up from the Miradouro de Santa Catarina (Adamastor), you’ll find a museum that may go unnoticed, but which preserves the history of our health.

 Don’t miss out on your ticket to visit this iconic museum!